Xephorium/UnitySandbox/README.md

 <img align="left" width="120" src="Sandbox/Assets/Textures/Icon/Icon.png" alt="Sandbox Icon">

-# Sandbox
+# Unity Sandbox
-Two brothers' journey toward building our own universe.
+The first step on two brothers' journey toward building our own universe.

+### Project Archival
+As of February 2021, Sandbox has been ported to Unreal Engine 4.
+Its development will continue in our [new repository]() with the more mature toolset.
+This version of the project will remain as an archive of the lessons we learned while building in Unity.

 ### Resources & Credits
 - [dbrizov](https://github.com/dbrizov)'s [NaughtyAttributes](https://github.com/dbrizov/NaughtyAttributes), an extension library for Unity's inspector.